 Nkoudou had his wits about him to pounce on Calabria's misplaced pass and demonstrated the type of finish many expected of him after signing from Marseille - a powerful effort from just inside the box for his second goal in as many games.

 Goals will give him confidence, and with Spurs' squad looking jaded and depleted, Nkoudou's rebirth could be the change it needs.

 Pochettino was forced into wholesale changes for Spurs' ICC campaign, but instead of calling upon the experienced heads to guide them through the tournament, he put his faith in the younger members of the squad and was duly rewarded.

 Luke Amos, for instance, more than held his own against three European heavyweights in Roma, Barcelona and now Milan, and was influential in his passing and pressing last night.
 Oliver Skipp, too, looked eager to get on the ball in the minutes he was given.

 Georgiou settled into the game at left back despite initially struggling against Suso, as did Walker-Peters on the right, with TJ Eyoma and George Marsh also looking comfortable in a midfield three with Skipp and Amos.

-Pochettino said about his youngsters as he prepares for a trip to Newcastle on the opening day of the season, a game in which some of these names may feature.“They showed they have the potential to one day be consistent in the first team,”
+REUTERS/Eric Miller"They showed they have the potential to one day be consistent in the first team," Pochettino said about his youngsters as he prepares for a trip to Newcastle on the opening day of the season, a game in which some of these names may feature.

 "You think I'm going to be scared to play him?"
 Pochettino said when questioned specifically on Amos.
 And given the dearth of fit central midfielders at the club, there could well be an opportunity for the 21-year-old come August 12th.
 Based on his performances in the ICC, it's one he's ready for.